St. John the Evangelist's Anglican Church, İzmir: History

 Constantinople to Smyrna and was subsequently buried in the church.

-The New Zealander Charles Dobson (1886-1930) was Chaplain of St. John's during the Great fire of Smyrna in 1922; he escaped the burning city with his wife and two small daughters and later became a key witness in the trial about the origins of the fire.
+The New Zealander Charles Dobson (1886–1930) was Chaplain of St. John's during the Great fire of Smyrna in 1922; he escaped the burning city with his wife and two small daughters and later became a key witness in the trial about the origins of the fire.

-The Canadian Ronald Evans was Chaplain of St. John's for 15 years and retired on December 31, 2015.

-His successor is James Buxton, formerly Dean of Chapel of Corpus Christi College, Cambridge, who was appointed as Chaplain of St. John’s İzmir and Mission to Seafarers Port Chaplain to İzmir on 18 September 2017.
+The current chaplain is The Revd James Buxton, formerly Dean of Chapel of Corpus Christi College, Cambridge, who was appointed as Chaplain of St. John’s İzmir and Mission to Seafarers Port Chaplain to İzmir on 18 September 2017.

 Architecture

-The church was built in a neo-gothic architectural style.
-The architect of the church is unknown.
+The church was built in a neo-Gothic architectural style.
+The architect was Mr S. Watkins, Engineer of the Ottoman Railway Company, a British company which was at that time constructing a railway line from Smyrna to Aydin.
+The floor of the church is supported by pieces of railway line placed vertically in the crypt.

 Exterior

-The exterior design is also neo-gothic.
+The exterior design is also neo-Gothic.
 On the west façade, there is a little rose window.
 Also on that façade there is a spire.
 Under the rose window, there are three stained-glass windows, behind iron barriers.
 On the north façade there are small flying buttresses.